plausible/docs/docs/google-analytics-import.md

 ---
-title: Import stats from Google Analytics and other tools
+title: Import stats from Google Analytics
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Plausible Analytics allows you to import your historical stats from Google Universal Analytics and Google Analytics 4 (GA4).
-Additionally, you can import data via CSV files which can be used to import stats from other analytics tools.
+Plausible Analytics allows you to import your historical stats from Google's Universal Analytics (UA) and Google Analytics 4 (GA4).
 You can import multiple properties into the same Plausible dashboard too.

-Here's how you can import your historical stats into your Plausible dashboard.
+Here's how you can import your historical Google Analytics stats into your Plausible dashboard.

 ## How to import your historical stats from Google Analytics to Plausible Analytics